FelixEngl/ReceiveChannelStangeBehaviourME/README.md

 I found a bug with `ReceiveChannel.receiveCatching` in version 1.5.0 of `kotlinx.coroutines`.

-Basically using `ReceiveChannel.receiveCatching` in a MPP results in inconsistent behaviour of the code, when compiled to different platforms.
+Basically using `ReceiveChannel.receiveCatching` in a MPP results in inconsistent behaviour of the code when compiled to different platforms.
 This example shows what happens when the code is compiled to JS and JVM.

 With JS the code behaves like expected, but when I compile the same code to a JVM-target (only tested with JVM 11), the function returns a
  `ChannelResult<ChannelResult<T>>` not a `ChannelResult<T>`.
 Which contradicts the return type of the function `ReceiveChannel.receiveCatching`.